Modeling Quantum Geometry for Fractional Chern Insulators with unsupervised learning: Results

 The many-body Hamiltonian in Eq.~\ref{eq:Hmb} is implemented on a finite momentum mesh of size $N_x \times N_y$ within the moiré Brillouin zone (BZ) \cite{PhysRevResearch.6.L032063}.
 Throughout this work, we focus on the case of $\nu=1/3$ filling for interacting spinless fermions.
 The form factors $\lambda_{\mathbf{q}}(\mathbf{k})$ are computed from a single-particle topological flatband model with Chern number $C=-1$, the quadratic band crossing point (QBCP) model—a low-energy two-band system with quadratic dispersion and a moir\'e periodic potential~\cite{PhysRevLett.130.216401} ($H_0(\tilde{\alpha},c_0)$ see Methods~\ref{med:formfactors} and SI Sec.
 I).
 These form factors are complex-valued and defined on discrete meshes of both $\mathbf{k}$ and $\mathbf{q}$, with the momentum transfer $\mathbf{q}$ truncated to within $127$ BZs for computational convergence of the many-body calculation.
 The choice of interaction $V(\mathbf{q})$ plays a crucial role in stabilizing many-body phases.
 In this study, we primarily use a screened Coulomb interaction $V(\mathbf{q}) = 4\pi \tanh(\sqrt{3}q/(4\pi))/(\sqrt{3}q)$ \cite{PhysRevResearch.3.L032070}, which decays slowly in $q$ and yields robust FCI states in both ideal and non-ideal form factors \footnote{While a contact interaction $V(\mathbf{q}) = -q^2$ produces exact zero-energy FCI ground states for $\nu=1/3$ in the ideal case \cite{PhysRevResearch.5.023167}, it is unbounded from below and leads to instability for non-ideal form factors.
 In contrast, interactions with fast-decaying in $q$, i.e., with $\tanh(dq), d \gg 1$ tend to destabilize the FCI phase}.

 An example of the many-body energy spectrum and PES for an ideal FCI state is shown in Fig.~\ref{fig:fci}.
 The ground state manifold exhibits threefold quasi-degeneracy in specific momentum sectors, and the PES shows a gap at the $(1,3)$-admissible counting for partition $Q_A$ (number of particles in subsystem A), consistent with the expected signatures of a $\nu=1/3$ FCI state.
 To label the ground states as FCI, we adopt the following criteria: (1) the ground state manifold exhibits threefold quasi-degeneracy in specific momentum sectors at $\nu=1/3$ filling; (2) the PES shows a gap at the $(1,3)$-admissible counting; and (3) the many-body gap $\Delta = E_4 - E_3$ exceeds the ground state splitting $D = E_3 - E_1$.
 We assign an FCI label of $1$ if all criteria are satisfied, and $0$ otherwise.
-The third criterion helps to avoid mislabeling due to finite-size splitting of the ground states, ensuring a more robust distinction between FCI and non-FCI phases.
+The third criterion is a conservative finite-size requirement that selects samples with a well-separated quasi-degenerate ground-state manifold, thereby reducing ambiguous labels caused by large finite-size splitting.